MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-gov-cloud.md

 >[!Note]
 >Migration Manager only supports **File Share migration** for the Government cloud.

-If your tenant resides in a government cloud, you may have additional steps to perform before using Migration Manager.
+If your tenant resides in a government cloud, you may have extra steps to perform before using Migration Manager.

 - [Configuration values](#configuration-values)